voxel-wiki/voxel-wiki.github.io/content/wiki/storage/_index.md

 > Note: This section generally covers *runtime* storage, not [serialization](/wiki/serialization).

-The simplest way to store voxels, is to define a three-dimensional array of elements (be it `struct`s or `integer`s), where each element represents a single voxel:
+The simplest way to store voxels is to define a three-dimensional array of elements (be it `struct`s or `integer`s), where each element represents a single voxel:

 ```c#
 int width = ...;